BhallaLab/almirah/docs/source/tutorial.rst

 * Migrate database records from one schema to another
 * Interface with DataLad compatible datasets

 Please look up :doc:`reference/index` if you need these.
+If there is a feature you would like, but ``almirah`` does not support it yet, please do consider raising a request or :doc:`contributing`.